ArkEcosystemArchive/docs-legacy/docs/exchanges/json-rpc.md

 ```

 #### Description
 Creates a wallet using the BIP38 standard.
-This combines a BIP38 password with a userId provided by an external application to create a private key that can only be unlocked with the password + userId combination.
+Combines a BIP38 password with a userId provided by an external application to create a private key that can only be unlocked with the password + userId combination.

 Returns account `publicKey`, `address` and decrypted `WIF` of created account.